troclaux/notes/data_structures.md

 # data structures

+> organized way to store, manage and retrieve data efficiently in a computer so that it can be used effectively

+- remember when implementing data structures:
-- when adding or removing elements, update the data structure's size accordingly
+  - when adding or removing elements, update the data structure's size/length accordingly
   - when adding elements, update the references on the previous element
   - when removing elements
     - update the references on the next element
     - check if data structure is empty and raise error if necessary

 ## linked list